 Corrosion of dissimilar metals in the construction industry

 Please direct me to a good source on corrosion of dissimilar metals in the construction industry.
-I have recently had cooper gutters installed on my home and the were installed with some sort of coated screw not copper and brass as I expected.
+I have recently had copper gutters installed on my home and the were installed with some sort of coated screw not copper and brass as I expected.
 I remember from high school chemistry that this may lead to accelerated corrosion of the metals.
 My contractor does not seem to have experience in this area.
 I would like to find a definitive source on the subject of coated fasteners with the use of copper building materials.Frank Andryauskas

 - Lexington, Massachusetts